 Correlation analysis calculates to what degree there are patterns and relationships between two or more variables or sets of data.
-Correlation analysis can be used to test the effects of marketing, advertising and changes to product or pricing on consumer demand.
+Correlation analysis can be used to test the effects of marketing, advertising, and changes to products or pricing on consumer demand.
 It can also be used to derive the root cause of quality issues in products, services, and processes.
 Regression analysis is the most used statistical tool to conduct a correlation analysis.
-Let’s go over a simple correlation analysis on the effects of increasing advertising spend on sales.
+Let’s go over a simple correlation analysis of the effects of increasing advertising spending on sales.
 Below is the data set I’ll use for the example.

-Given the dataset of 20 markets, the increase in advertising spend and the subsequent increase in sales can be plotted on a chart, which is below.
-Just by looking at the upward sloping pattern of the plots on the chart, you can see there is a correlation.
+Given the dataset of 20 markets, the increase in advertising spending and the subsequent increase in sales can be plotted on a chart, which is below.
+Just by looking at the upward-sloping pattern of the plots on the chart, you can see there is a correlation.
 That is confirmed by running a regression analysis using Excel tools.
 One of the outputs of regression analysis is the R-Squared value, which is on the chart below as R2 = .61484.
-R-Squared is a measure of how close the data fits the regression line, with 0% being no fit and 100% being an exact fit.
+R-Squared is a measure of how close the data fit the regression line, with 0% being no fit and 100% being an exact fit.

 Below is a scatter plot chart with a simple linear regression

-What are the best practices with data analysis?
+What are the best practices for data analysis?